stitchfix/stitchfix.github.io/_posts/2015-02-12-may-bayes-theorem-be-with-you.md

 1. Bayesian statistics offers a framework to handle uncertainty that is based on a more intuitive mental model than the frequentist paradigm.

-    i.
-There’s a common misperception of what the confidence interval really is.
+    - There’s a common misperception of what the confidence interval really is.
 In many cases, what you may be seeking is a Bayesian credible interval.

 2. Bayesian regression has close ties to regularization techniques while also giving us a principled approach to explicitly expressing prior beliefs.

-    i.
-This aids interpretability
-        and helps us combat multicollinearity
+    - This aids interpretability and helps us combat multicollinearity and overfitting.
-        and overfitting.

 ###Confidence Interval or Credible Interval?